lisaeisler/p8105_cpspine/report.md

 This is a focused analysis, interested only in a handful of important postoperative outcomes as they relate to the recovery of CP patients undergoing spinal fusion.
+These variables are defined here: (FROM JERRI)

 Therefore we will tidy the data to that end.

 <h1 id="tidying">